Support information for this lesson:

 - ALDH activity may be high, so that there is an increased rate of acetaldehyde clearance which promotes a high turn-over of alcohol and high alcohol tolerance.

-8. Fruit flies also have ADH and ALDH which display natural variations
+7. Also ADH and ALDH of flies display natural variations

 Mutant flies without enzyme activity have an important disadvantage and are rare in nature.
 However, natural populations of Drosophila melanogaster across the world are polymorphic for two abundant alleles of the Adh gene: Adh-S and Adh-F. These alleles code for variants of the same protein which differ by a single amino acid in the same specific position: Adh-F contains a positively charged lysine and Adh-S an uncharged threonine.
 Electrophoresis techniques can be used to separate proteins from one another, as a function of their size and charge.
 In such experiments, ADH-S behaves “slow” whereas ADH-F runs “fast”, hence the allele names “S” and “F”.
 But what is the functional relevance of these alleles?